spragl/Takeput/README.md

         File::Takeput::set(separator => undef , flatten => 1); # Because of this...
         my $fancy_data = Load grab('my_file.yaml');            # ...this will work.

+    Note that with "flatten" set to true, reading an empty file returns the empty string, which counts as false.
+Failing to read a file returns undef.
+So test for definedness to not be tricked by this.

 - newline

     A string that replaces the "separator" string at the end of each line when reading from a file.
 When writing to a file the replacement is the other way around.
 Then "separator" will replace "newline".